 - Address: Provides two text-entry fields for street address as well as separate fields for city, state (requires two-letter entries) and zip (requires entries of at least five digits).

-- Boolean: Allows you to require the user to select between two opposing options, which is perfect for yes/no, I accept/decline or true/false questions.
+- True/False: Allows you to require the user to select between two opposing options, which is perfect for yes/no, I accept/decline or true/false questions.

 - Date: Accepts and validates a date format, which can be entered into three separate fields (day, month, year).